--A comprehensive multi-disciplinary understanding of the positive or negative impact of the policies on health outcomes for mothers and babies, quality of care, and access to emergency care in each of the countries;
+-A multi-disciplinary understanding of the positive or negative impact of the policies on health outcomes for mothers and babies, quality of care, and access to emergency care in each of the countries;

 -Cross-country learning and recommendations generated on how to improve policies to remove user fees;

 -Methodological advancements in relation to health policy and financing tool, tools for mapping the effects of polices on the local health system, and the use of real case studies and near miss events;

--A vibrant and growing regional community of practice, involving major stakeholders.
+-A growing regional community of practice, involving major stakeholders.